 Permanent bridges are maintained at a high level.

 According to based on high flood level:

 The superstructure of the low-level bridge is below the high-level flood.

 When floods, these bridges are submerged in water.

-These type of bridges are constructed for unimportant routes with low cost.
+These types of bridges are constructed for unimportant routes at a low cost.

 2: High-level bridge: